Interfaith Power in Divisive Times

 A compelling storyteller who is able to address to this moment in which our society is fractured by contentious politics and divisiveness rooted in cultural, racial, and religious differences, Imam Latif’s public speaking has wide ranging appeal.
 He gives something for people to be inspired by and hope for.

-The annual Interfaith Community Dinner is the occasion for the presentation of Interfaith Center of Northeast Florida 2020 Interfaith Awards, which recognize unsung local heroes in our community.
+Our Interfaith Center of Northeast Florida 2020 Interfaith Awards, recognize unsung local heroes in our community.
 This year’s recipients actively promote diversity and speak to peace and togetherness, in the workplace, government, or other vocational spheres in their communities.

 Community Education Award – This award recognizes and celebrates an exemplary effort to build mutual curiosity in northeast Florida around matters of interfaith concern.